Smeulf/userscripts/README.md

 - mb.unicodechars:
-Adds a context menu on Musicbrainz input texts and textareas to easily type unicodes characters like ’ (Apostrophe U+2019) or … (Suspension Points U+2026).
+Adds a context menu on Musicbrainz input texts and textareas to easily type unicodes characters like ’ (Apostrophe U+2019) or … (Horizontal Ellipsis), Dashes, Quotes, and Primes.
 Press Ctrl+M to display the context menu.

+Tested under Chrome+Tampermonkey, Vivaldi+Violent Monkey (thanks @jesus2099), Firefox+Tampermonkey (thanks @rdswift) and Opera+Tampermonkey** (thanks @Lotheric).

+** Under opera, the Ctrl+M shortcut of the script will overrite the Opera default Ctrl+M for tab navigation.
+Just click out the inputbox to use Opera Ctrl+M tab navigation.

   0.6: Prime and double prime